 Yesterday at Central High, another school where administrators worked with students to facilitate the walkout last month, Principal Nancy Rousseau led students in a moment of silence for school shooting victims.

 Mills, Robinson, Maumelle, and Sylvan Hills took a preliminary approach to the National Day of Action, much as they did last time.

 “We have not heard yet from any of our student groups that they have any desire to walk out,” said Deb Roush, executive director of communications for Pulaski County Special School District.
 “But if they do, we will probably do it much like we did the last time and just kind of work with the students to determine what their angle is, what they’re looking to accomplish, and how the school leadership and the students and parents can work to make sure that we honor what they want to do, but that we also keep them safe.”

-Cabot High did not receive any student participation, although Principal Henry Hawkins says four students from its Freshman academy walked out.
-Hawkins told the Forum that the students will receive three days of in school suspension which is the standard punishment for leaving campus.
+Cabot High did not receive any student participation, although Principal Henry Hawkins says four students from its freshman academy walked out.
+Hawkins said the students will receive three days of in-school suspension, which is the standard punishment for leaving campus.